StevenDStanton/autobot/README.md

-# autobot
+# autobotgo

-Automatic LLM Generated Stories, PodCasts, and Videos
+Automatic LLM Generated Stories, PodCasts, and Videos in Go

 ## To Do